Manage Entities in the Data Model: Step-by-Step Guide

 1. In your project settings in the Toolkit navigate to Data then select Diagram or List to view your Data Model.

-3. Finally, click on the Add an entity button to create your custom entity.
+5. Finally, click on the **Add ntity** button to create your custom entity.

 When you create a new entity in the ComUnity Developer Toolkit, it automatically inherits from a **BaseEntity**, which provides several default fields (attributes).
 These attributes include: